idvorkin/idvorkin.github.io/_posts/2015-11-18-what-is-strategy.md

 With so many forces at work against making choices and tradeoffs in organizations, a clear intellectual framework to guide strategy is a necessary counterweight.
 Moreover, strong leaders willing to make choices are essential.

 General management is more than the stewardship of individual functions.
-Its core is strategy: defining and communicating the company’s unique position, making trade-offs, and forging fit among activities.
+Its core is strategy: defining and communicating the company's unique position, making trade-offs, and forging fit among activities.

-The leader must provide the discipline to decide which industry changes and customer needs the company will respond to, while avoiding organizational distractions and maintaining the company’s distinctiveness.
+The leader must provide the discipline to decide which industry changes and customer needs the company will respond to, while avoiding organizational distractions and maintaining the company's distinctiveness.

 There will be constant pressures to compromise, relax trade-offs, and emulate rivals.
-One of the leader’s jobs is to teach others in the organization about strategy—and to say no.
+One of the leader's jobs is to teach others in the organization about strategy-and to say no.

 Strategy renders choices about what not to do as important as choices about what to do.
 Indeed, setting limits is another function of leadership.
 Deciding which target group of customers, varieties, and needs the company should serve is fundamental to developing a strategy.